Influencer Marketing: Beyond The Hype

 Left: Weitao content accessible on Taobao homepage.
 Right: Weitao homepage.

 Alibaba, with its popular e-commerce live-streaming platforms Taobao Live, Tmall Live, and investment in popular cross-border commerce platform Little Red Book (Xiaohongshu), is at the forefront of social commerce and retailtainment.
 Alibaba has enriched the e-commerce experience with a content-rich interface that includes video, live streaming, and full social media capabilities.
 About 60 to 70 percent of Tmall and Taobao’s mobile apps are all about content.
 The content encourages e-commerce shoppers to “hang out” as if they were on a social media or content platform, which is a distinct advantage for influencer brands and an opportunity for brands that leverage popular e-commerce influencers.

 The world of content and commerce has already changed in China, and while Western developers and marketers may be hesitant to mix business with pleasure overtly, Chinese consumers have embraced this new era of retailtainment.
-China has proven what’s possible, and now it’s up to Western brands to realize what next.
+China has proven what’s possible, and now it’s up to Western brands to realise what next.

-Social Search Optimization (SSO)
+Social Search Optimisation (SSO)